The APRICOTS Lab

 Caroline Cummings

 Caroline graduated from our lab at UNR with a PhD in clinical psychology in 2021 after completing her internship at Oregon Health Sciences University.
-Dr. Cummings is now an Assistant Professor of Psychological Science at Texas Tech University. (https://www.depts.ttu.edu/psy/people/ccummings/)
+Dr. Cummings is now an Associate Professor of Psychological Science at Texas Tech University. (https://www.depts.ttu.edu/psy/people/ccummings/)

 Undergraduate and Post-Baccalaureate Alumni: